rune004/mkdocs/docs/windows-auto-installer.md

 [Download](https://github.com/rune004/Windows-Auto-Installer/archive/refs/tags/Alpha-1.2-USB.zip){ .md-button }
 [Github](https://github.com/rune004/Windows-Auto-Installer/releases/tag/Alpha-1.2-USB){ .md-button }

+??? info "Use-case"

+    This batch script has been made to make it easy to keep track of, and installing software on a freshly re-installed Windows pc.

+    This is done by using the Exe folder to contain all setup.exe and the WAI.bat to run the installation of these setup.exe

+    This will not automated the individual setup.exe

+    It will automated the "running" of the next setup.exe when you have finshed a installation.
+This can be helpfully if you have to do helpdesk tasks while installing software.

 ??? example "How to use it?"

     ## How to use it?

     * Download the latest release for USB.

     * Move the downloaded zip file to a USB.

     * Copy the zip file to "target" machine.

     -> You have to manuelly download WordMat and put it into the Exe folder and rename it to "WordMat.exe"